DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 Context: Schools must appoint an appropriate body (outside of the Manage ECTs service) for their ECTs.
 We ask SITs to report their AB choice(s) to DfE via the Manage ECTs service.
-Not a statutory need to report within the service -- needs to be reported outside of the service.
+It is not a statutory need to report within the service -- in fact it needs to be reported outside of the service.
 Use the info to play the details back to the ABs -- to cross reference check where schools have registered ECTs for training without registering for induction.
 On their records they can also see the other way round --